 Your kids love to toss their soccer ball down the stairs, watching as it ricochets off the walls.
 That is, until it smashes right through your china cabinet.
 Swap out that soccer ball for a balloon, and let your kids experiment with gravity in a less destructive way.
 Balloons are a great low-cost supply kids just can't seem to get enough of.
-Substituting a balloon for a ball puts a whole new twist on indoor games for kids.
+Substituting a balloon for a ball puts a whole new twist on indoor games and activities for kids.

 "A balloon is great to use in games because it can function like a ball but is more flexible and lighter in weight," say Amy Baez, a pediatric occupational therapist and founder of Playapy.
 Due to its unique physical characteristics, "the quality of the movement is different in the air because it's not as affected by gravity," Baez adds.
 This is beneficial because "its slow movements can even help to improve your little ones' timing and patience."

 Of course, whenever you let your children play with latex balloons, you should be careful that they don't put a balloon close to their mouths.
 In addition, the Consumer Product Safety Commission recommends not allowing children under the age of 8 years to play with uninflated balloons.